-Specifying parameters
+Specifying Parameters

 A UDF can accept up to ten parameters corresponding to any InterBase datatype.
 Array elements cannot be passed as parameters.
 If a UDF returns a Blob, the number of input parameters is restricted to nine.
 All parameters are passed to the UDF by reference.

 Programming language datatypes specified as parameters must be capable of handling corresponding InterBase datatypes.
-For example, the C function declaration for FN_ABS() accepts one parameter of type double.
-The expectation is that when FN_ABS() is called, it will be passed a datatype of DOUBLE PRECISION by InterBase.
+For example, the C function declaration for FN\ABS() accepts one parameter of type double.
+The expectation is that when FN\ABS() is called, it will be passed a datatype of DOUBLE PRECISION by InterBase.

 You can use a descriptor parameter to ensure that the InterBase server passes all of the information it has about a particular datatype to the function.
 A descriptor parameter assists the server in probing the datatype to see if any of its values are SQL NULL.
-For more information about the DESCRIPTOR parameter, see "Defining a sample UDF with a descriptor parameter" on page 6-8.
+For more information about the DESCRIPTOR parameter, see "Defining a Sample UDF with a Descriptor Parameter".

 UDFs that accept Blob parameters require special data structure for processing.
 A Blob is passed by reference to a Blob UDF structure.
-For more information about the Blob UDF structure, see "Writing a Blob UDF" on page 6-15.
+For more information about the Blob UDF structure, see "Writing a Blob UDF".

-Specifying a return value
+Specifying a Return Value

 A UDF can return values that can be translated into any InterBase datatype, including a Blob, but it cannot return arrays of datatypes.
-For example, the C function declaration for FN_ABS() returns a value of type double, which corresponds to the InterBase DOUBLE PRECISION datatype.
+For example, the C function declaration for FN\ABS() returns a value of type double, which corresponds to the InterBase DOUBLE PRECISION datatype.